kaazing/java.client/README.md

 About this Project
 ------------------
-This is a simple maven-based project that shows how to use Kaazing WebSocket Java Client library!
+This is a simple maven-based project that shows how to use AMQP 0-9-1 Java Client library!

 Requirements
 ------------